How to discover and protect activity in Copilot and other generative AI apps in Microsoft Purview

 Let’s move on to the latest installment.

-The AI hub in the Microsoft Purview portal acts as a control center where you can secure data for AI applications and keep an eye on how AI is being used.
+DSPM for AI in the Microsoft Purview portal acts as a control center where you can secure data for AI applications and keep an eye on how AI is being used.
 It supports apps like Microsoft Copilot for Microsoft 365 and AI tools from other providers.

 - Sensitivity labels and content encrypted by Microsoft Purview Information Protection